-Do you want to learn more about how the Earth's surface has evolved over time or how it is influenced by environmental changes?
-Do you want to understand how the climate and environment have changed from both quantitative and qualitative analyses of nature's own archives?
-In this specialisation you combine studies of Earth processes that change and shape the Earth's surface through interaction with the climate and the environment over different time scales.
+Do you want to learn about how the Earth's surface has evolved over time, or how it is influenced by environmental changes?
+Do you want to work with analyses of nature's own archives to understand these changes?
+In the Master's Programme in Earth Science, specialising in Physical Geography, you combine studies of Earth processes that change and shape the Earth's surface through interaction with the climate and the environment over different time scales.

 Why this programme?

 The specialisation in Physical Geography, within the Master's Programme in Earth Science, has a focus on environmental change and landscape development over different scales in time and space, but also on how glaciers and ice sheets work and their role in Earth's systems.
 The programme combines courses in glaciology, geomorphology and environmental and climate change with methodological courses such as GIS and field methods.